ucd-csl/RONIN/README.md

-# Ronin: a SUMO Interoperable Mesoscopic Urban Traffic Simulator
+# RONIN: a SUMO Interoperable Mesoscopic Urban Traffic Simulator
 Ronin is an opensource macroscopic simulator developed in Java at UCD, Ireland.
 It is "SUMO-friendly" as it takes in inputs files used by SUMO such as SUMO net file and SUMO route file.
 Its algorithm is based on the idea of computing a Loads Matrix for each step of the simulation from the project ROThAr.